Pump Motor Starter Connection:

 06. Float Switch:

 A Float Switch is a type of Level Sensor Device Used to Detect the level of liquid within a tank.
 The Switch May be Used to Control a Pump, as an Alarm, as an Indicator, or to Control Other Devices.
-One type of Float Switch Uses a Mercury Switch Inside a Hinged float.
+1 type of Float Switch Uses a Mercury Switch Inside a Hinged float.
 Another common type is a Float Switch That Raises a rod to Actuate a Microswitch.
 One Pattern Uses a reed Switch Mounted in a Tube Float, Containing a Magnet, Surrounding the Tube, and Guided by it.

 07. 3 Phase Motor:

-A Three-Phase electric motor uses a 3-Phase Power Supply to Convert Electric Energy into Mechanical Energy.
+A 3-phase electric motor uses a 3-phase Power Supply to Convert Electric Energy into Mechanical Energy.
 It contains four Wires (Three hot Wires and one Neutral Wire) and Uses 3 Alternating Currents of the Same Frequency.
 Since it Generates a Rotating Magnetic Field, it does not need a Capacitor for the Startup.
-Some Three-Phase Motors are Reversible, Which Means they can serve as Generators by Turning Mechanical Energy into Electrical Energy.
+Some 3-phase Motors are Reversible, Which Means they can serve as Generators by Turning Mechanical Energy into Electrical Energy.

 Thank You for visiting the website.
 Keep visiting for more Updates.